renuo/applications-setup-guide/after_deployment_tasks.md

 ## Gemnasium

-Go to Gemnasium and enable it for the project.
+Check if Gemnasium is added and enabled the project.
+Also check that the icon in the Readme.md is linked correctly.

 ## Generate and Integrate Favicons